firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/read_parquer.md

 ## Return Type

 The result is a table with the data from the Parquet file.
-Each columns is read and parsed in its infered datatype.
+Columns are read and parsed using their inferred datatypes.

 ## Example